Click on the link above for an audio version of the book of Ruth.

-Set in the context of simple rural peasant living: a heroine (Ruth) sacrifices her own happiness to help a suffering relative (Naomi) and in due course falls in love with the male hero (Boaz), who then redeems both women.
+Set in the context of simple rural peasant living, a heroine (Ruth) sacrifices her own happiness to help a suffering relative (Naomi) and in due course falls in love with the male hero (Boaz), who then redeems both women.
 Ruth later becomes the great-grand mother of David the great King of Israel.

 Nevertheless, although the focus of the narrative is the developing relationship between Ruth and Boaz, the overarching figure is Naomi and her progression from barrenness in a foreign country to having a grandson and heir in Bethlehem.

-The prologue and epilogue are all about Naomi and the central leading feature of both Ruth and Boaz, is their love and care for Naomi and their sacrificial and brave commitment to her welfare.
+The prologue and epilogue are all about Naomi and the central leading feature of both Ruth and Boaz is their love and care for Naomi and their sacrificial and brave commitment to her welfare.

 Here is a straightforward story telling of the blessings that happen when men and women obey God and follow the covenant law instructing them to live life God’s way and love and care for each other.

-And there are sub-themes and sub-features;
+There are also sub-themes and sub-features:

 Question 1 -